 Mayo has gotten a bad rap as being unhealthy, due to its fat content.
 The main ingredients of most mayonnaise are oil, egg, and vinegar.
 If you are watching your cholesterol, just remember to check the saturated fat content.
 The American Heart Association suggests consuming less than 200 milligrams of cholesterol per day if you have heart disease risk factors.
 Generally, there’s only about two grams of saturated fat per tablespoon of regular mayonnaise.

-So what’s the best mayonnaise to compliment your delicious dishes?
-StudyFinds compiled a list of the five best mayonnaise choices, from ten expert websites, to find the best mayonnaise for your food.
+So, what is the right mayonnaise to compliment your delicious dishes?
+StudyFinds compiled a list of the five best mayonnaise choices, from ten expert websites.
 Our list is comprised of the five most popular brands according to the sources we vetted.
 As always, we’d like to see your own recommendations in the comments below!

 1. Hellmann’s Real Mayonnaise